dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Title](readme/home.png)

-Below are the list of key sections of the Readme document to help users familiarize themselves with how the application was designed & developed, and how it operates:
+Below are the list of key sections of the Readme document to help users familiarize themselves with how the application was designed & developed, and how it operates.

+Please select a section to review by clicking on the hyperlinks below:

-Section: | Readme Sections:  | Core Content:
+Section: | Title:  | Content:
 ------------- | ------------- | ------------
 1 | [**User Experience (UX)**](https://github.com/dkelly255/PP4-Fantasy-Football-Centre/blob/main/USER%20EXPERIENCE.md) | Review of the five planes of UX as they relate to the Fantasy Football Centre Django Application
 2 | [**Features**](https://github.com/dkelly255/PP4-Fantasy-Football-Centre/blob/main/FEATURES.md) | Overview of the core features of the website, as well as potential future features